Natural History Museum

 The Earth Galleries

-The Geology galleries (entered via the Exhibition Road side entrance) are less crowded than the main building and contain the Vault — a small room with rotating displays of extraordinary gem and mineral specimens.
-The meteorite collection on Level 2 is one of the largest in Europe.
-The earthquake simulator (Kobe, 1995) in the Restless Surface gallery is genuinely worth queuing for.
+The Geology galleries, entered via the Exhibition Road side entrance, are consistently less crowded than the main building.
+The Vault rotates exceptional gem and mineral specimens; the meteorite collection on Level 2 is one of the largest in Europe.
+The earthquake simulator (Kobe, 1995) in the Restless Surface gallery is worth queuing for – a supermarket set shakes realistically through a recorded quake sequence.

 The Darwin Centre

-The Cocoon building (opened 2009) at the back of the museum holds 17 million insect specimens and 3 million plant specimens in a climate-controlled facility.
-You walk around the outside of the storage system.
-It’s more interesting as a view into how large collections are actually maintained than as conventional exhibition, but the scale is jaw-dropping.
+The Cocoon building (2009) at the back of the museum holds 17 million insect specimens and 3 million plant specimens in a climate-controlled facility.
+You walk around the exterior of the storage system looking in.
+More interesting as a view into how large collections are actually maintained than as conventional exhibition, but the scale and the organised density are impressive.

-School groups are relentless on weekday mornings from September to June.
-Go after 2pm on a weekday or before 10:30am on a weekend.
-Summer is busy throughout.
-The museum opens at 10am daily.
+Open daily from 10am; free.
+School groups are relentless on weekday mornings September through June – go after 2pm on weekdays or before 10:30am on weekends.

-There’s a separate Wildlife Photographer of the Year exhibition (ticketed, around £14) in the east wing that runs October-June annually.
-It’s consistently excellent and worth booking.
+The Wildlife Photographer of the Year exhibition (ticketed, around £14) runs October through June annually in the east wing.
+It’s consistently excellent and worth booking in advance.

-South Kensington on the District, Circle, and Piccadilly lines, then walk along the tunnel that comes up directly opposite the museum entrance.
-No need for Cromwell Road at all.
-By car: genuinely not recommended given parking costs and the Congestion Charge; use the tube or bus 49/70/345.
+Getting there: South Kensington on the District, Circle, and Piccadilly lines, then use the tunnel that comes up directly opposite the museum entrance – no need to navigate Cromwell Road.